KouroshAlinaghi/sudoku-solver/README.md

 You need erlang installed on your system to run the executable.
 Create a file with the following format:

-9 lines, each line only should have these characters:
+n lines (where the square root of n is a natural number), each line only should have these characters:
-  1 - one-digit number
-  2 - * (empty homes)
+  1 - one-digit number (or character, for more than 9*9) 2 - * (empty homes)
   3 - space (for seperating homes)